Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 • Right to rectification [Art.
 16 of the GDPR] (right to obtain from the Data Controller the rectification of inaccurate Data concerning the Data Subject without undue delay);

 • Right to erasure [Art.
-17 of the GDPR] (right to erasure of data subjects' data).
+17 of the GDPR] (right to erasure of the Data Subject's data).

 • Right to data portability [Art.
-20 of the GDPR] (to receive personal data concerning him or her in a structured, commonly used and machine-readable format and has the right to transmit those data to another Data Controller without hindrance from the Data Controller to which the personal data have been provided);
+20 of the GDPR] (to receive, in a structured, commonly used and machine-readable format, the personal data concerning the Data Subject that has been provided, and the Data Subject has the right to transmit those data to another Data Controller, without hindrance from the Data Controller to whom the data were provided);

 • Right not to be subject to automated decision-making [Art.
-22 of the GDPR] (the right not to be subject to a decision based solely on automated processing that produces legal effects or significantly affects the Data Subjects).
+22 of the GDPR] (right not to be subject to a decision based solely on automated processing that produces legal effects or similarly significantly affects the data subject).

 The above rights may be exercised in writing by sending an email todpo@istitutomarangoni.com orprivacy@istitutomarangoni.com .

-Further information regarding the processing of data may be requested at any time by contacting the above addresses.
+Further information regarding the processing of Data may be requested at any time from the same contacts.
 It should also be noted that the exercise of one's rights must not prejudice and/or infringe the rights and freedoms of others.

-The Data Controller, in accordance with Article 19 of the GDPR, undertakes to inform the recipients to whom the Data Subject's Data has been disclosed of any rectifications, erasures or restrictions on processing requested by the Data Subject, where this is possible.
+The Data Controller, in accordance with Article 19 of the GDPR, undertakes to inform the recipients to whom the Data Subject's Data has been disclosed of any corrections, deletions or restrictions on processing requested by the Data Subject, where possible.

 11) Right to lodge a complaint (Article 77 of the GDPR)

-If the Data Subject believes that their rights have been compromised or infringed, or that the processing of the Data is contrary to the legislation in force, they have the right to lodge a complaint with the Data Protection Authority in accordance with the procedures indicated at the following web address: https://www.garanteprivacy.it/diritti/come-agire-per-tutelare-i-tuoi-dati-personali/reclamo.
+If the Data Subject believes that their rights have been compromised or infringed, or that the processing of the Data is contrary to current legislation, they have the right to lodge a complaint with the Data Protection Authority in accordance with the procedures indicated at the following web address: https://www.garanteprivacy.it/diritti/come-agire-per-tutelare-i-tuoi-dati-personali/reclamo.

 12) Updates to this policy

-This policy may be subject to change.
-Any substantial changes will be communicated by email or through our institutional website.
+This policy is subject to change.
+Any substantial changes will be communicated by e-mail or through our institutional website.